-Incoming non-New York state residents admitted as undergraduate freshman are eligible based on academic merit.
+Incoming non-New York state residents admitted as an undergraduate student are eligible based on academic merit.
 Students are automatically reviewed for this merit based award.
-In order to receive this award, students are required to enroll as full-time students and maintain residence outside of New York State.
+In order to receive this award, students are required to enroll as full-time students and maintain a residence outside of New York State.

-The scholarship is renewable for up to four years for entering freshman, provided the student maintains the required 2.8 GPA, makes normal academic progress toward graduation, maintains a record of good student conduct, and stays enrolled full-time.
+The scholarship is renewable for up to two years for entering transfer students, provided the student maintains the required 2.8 GPA, makes normal academic progress toward graduation, maintains a record of good student conduct, and stays enrolled full-time.
 This scholarship is targeted to support "non-tuition" related expenses of the recipient including fees, room and board, books, personal, travel, along with other expenses related to special experiences like study abroad, etc.

 Selection: The Director of Admissions will choose the award recipients based on their admissions application, SAT scores and high school grades.
 There is no separate application required.
 Students will be informed of the award in writing shortly after being admitted.